 2. Redirecting our focus is therapeutic in that it helps give us the ability to take our focus off the heartache at hand and place them on something optimistic and adventuresome.
 This process in turn lifts the burden enough to open our heart to new opportunities, thoughts and directions.

 3. Reorientation is therapeutic in that it provides a platform for the mental ascent that we will, indeed, survive transition.
 God often allows even the simplest of adventures to help us reorient.
 For Elijah God provided a large leafy plant to shade him in and remind him that He would be there with him in his difficulty.
 It is in these times that the intimacy with God really becomes very real and powerful.
 We begin to not only enjoy our adventure but find our spiritual bearings; true therapy for the soul.
 It is at this place we begin to see that the transition brings us to new pages ahead and that God will begin to fill with them with fresh presence new direction.

 Have you ever tried Worship Meditation?
-Music has a way of taking our hearts by the hand and bringing us before the throne of God during our devotional time.
+Music has a way of taking our hearts by the hand and bringing us to a sacred place.

 "Adventure can be a much needed respite in the season that hosts so many of life transitions.
 Join us as we share some of our own and discover new ones together."